thoughtbot/candy_wrapper/README.md

 ## Installation

+There's nothing to install, but if you need types:

 ```
 npm install -D candy_wrapper
 ```

-Go to the wrapper directory in this repo and copy the wrappers for the UI library of your choice into your project.
+Then go to the wrapper directory in this repo and copy the wrappers for the UI library of your choice into your project.

 # Usage